How to Choose the Right Curtain Heading?

 Wave

-Wave curtains have been gaining massively in popularity in recent years, and it is easy to see why.
+Wave curtains, invented by our trade partners Silent Gliss, have taken the interiors market by storm, and it is easy to see why.
 This heading creates a smart, effortlessly elegant style and really shows off patterned fabric beautifully as there is no pleating to distort the intended design.

 There are some beautiful feature tracks available for Wave, but equally there are some tiny discreet tracks that fit directly to the ceiling or inside the recess giving the effect of floor to ceiling curtains.